Swiper.js vs Pagiflow: Which Slider is Better?

 Common questions.

-No. Pagiflow has absolutely zero dependencies.
-It is written in pure vanilla JavaScript (ES5-compatible) and can be used in any project — plain HTML sites, WordPress themes, React apps, Vue projects, or any other environment — without installing anything else.
+Yes.
+Pagiflow is a pure JavaScript slider that has absolutely zero dependencies.
+Unlike older sliders, it does not require jQuery, and unlike Swiper.js, it doesn't have a massive footprint.
+It can be used natively in any project — plain HTML sites, WordPress themes, React apps, Vue projects, or any other environment — without installing anything else.

 Yes.
 Pagiflow is released under the MIT license, which allows free use, modification, and distribution in both personal and commercial projects.
 No attribution required, no royalties, no restrictions.